-Examiners should obtain a sample of the private education lender's servicing records for customers in default.
+Examiners should obtain a sample of servicing records for customers in default.
 Examiners should obtain collection call records and listen to a sample of collection calls.
 If consumer complaints or document review indicate potential violations in these areas, examiners also may conduct interviews of consumers from the sample and ask questions relevant to each topic area below.
 In connection with these steps, examiners should evaluate the following.